lnicastro/MCS/README.md

   Expected in: flat namespace
 ```

 The easiest solution is to use a local compiled PCRE library: download it, configure choosing a convenient directory and use the `--with-pcre=` option when configuring MCS.
-For example:
+For example, in a directory if your choice:
 ```
-cd Packages
 wget https://ftp.pcre.org/pub/pcre/pcre-8.42.tar.bz2
 tar jxvf pcre-8.42.tar.bz2
 cd pcre-8.42